Ectropion vs. Entropion

-Droopy, saggy or loose lower eyelid, which may become red and sore is called an ectropion.
-It can cause tears to overflow on the cheek and can be socially embarrasing.
-Many people don’t realise that this can be fixed with a relatively simple surgical procedure.
+A droopy, saggy or loose lower eyelid, which may become red and sore is called an ectropion.
+This can be fixed with a simple surgical procedure.

 The most commonest causes of ectropion is ageing, where the eyelid becomes saggy.
 Constant wiping from the associated watery eye may then pull the lid further away from the eye.
-Ectropion may also develop from neurological conditions, for example Bell’s palsy.
+Ectropion may also develop from neurological conditions, including Bell’s Palsy.
 Any condition that tightens the skin around the lower lid, such as scarring, can also lead to an ectropion as the lid is pulled downwards and outwards.

 If the eyelid is turning inwards towards the eye, the eyelashes rub against the eye causing considerable discomfort.
 This is an entropion.
-There are several reasons why the eyelid may be turning in.
-The treatment will depend on the underlying cause.
-We understand how uncomfortable an eye with scratchy eyelashes can feel and are able to offer you treatment without delay.
+There are several reasons why the eyelid may be turning in and treatment will depend on the underlying cause.